gnachman/iTerm2/api/library/python/iterm2/docs/examples/index.rst

 :doc:`set_title_forever` — Demonstrates setting a session's name.
 Also demonstrates a script that's meant to be run from the command line that will launch iTerm2 and wait until it's able to connect before proceeding.

 :doc:`launch_and_run` — Demonstrates launching iTerm2 from the command line (if needed) and creating a new window that runs a command.
+:doc:`runcommand` — Demonstrates running a command and capturing its output.

 ----